everypizza1/AI-Documentary/Outline.md

 PG: AI is also being used in cars.
 PG: You probably have heard of Tesla, which was recently bought by Elon Musk.
 PG: In his new, but possibly illegal self driving 2.0, it uses very advanced AI to navigate.
 PG: AI is also used for `Reccomended` algoritims.
 We will discuss this after a short break.
 ---
 ** fake ad here  **

 ---
 Part 3: `What is its power?`
+PG: AI can get very powerful.
+PG: Theese short video clips will demonstrate that.
+`insert AI clips here (snake)`
+PG: Twoards the end, the AI got really good at the game.
+PG: Here are some images AI generated:
+`insert images+prompt+engine here (bad tier)`
+PG: As you can see, theese images are poorly generated.
+Some have weird faces, hands or just don't look right.
+`insert images+prompt+engine here (moderate)`
+PG: Theese look better, but not the best.
+If you have a more detailed prompt, it looks even better.
+`insert images+prompt+engine here (best)`
 ---
 Part 4: `Outro`